Amaan-02103/Music-player/README.md

 - Use PLAY, PAUSE, RESUME, and STOP to control playback
 - Adjust volume with the slider
 - Watch the progress bar update in real time
-📸 Screenshots
-(Add GUI screenshots here to showcase the interface)

 🧩 Future Enhancements